Travel World Planet

 13 Most Popular Tourist Attractions in Bangkok

 Bangkok is the capital (and the largest) city in the country of Thailand.
-Just three short decades ago, it was said to rival Venice, Italy for the number of canals and tributaries that meandered through the region.
-These canals and tributaries were an important part of the Thai culture because the Thai people would travel them by boat, doing everything from conducting business to farming.
+Just three short decades ago, it was said to rival Venice, Italy, for the number of canals and tributaries that meandered through the region.
+These canals and tributaries were an important part of Thai culture because the Thai people would travel them by boat, doing everything from conducting business to farming.
 There are still many waterways and floating markets in Bangkok today, but the area is much more commercialized than it was 30 years ago.
 Highways and other roads have replaced many of the ancient canals in the name of progress.
-Today, Bangkok is home to just over nine million residents, which are spread out over 600 square miles of the city.
-Bangkok has a tropical climate, with average low and high temperatures ranging between 70 and 90 degrees.
-The Fall months in Bangkok tend to be the wettest, in terms of precipitation.
+Today, Bangkok is home to just over nine million residents, spread out over 600 square miles of the city.
+Bangkok has a tropical climate, with average low and high temperatures ranging between 70°F and 90°F. The fall months in Bangkok tend to be the wettest, in terms of precipitation.

 The Grand Palace is actually a compound of several palaces and was home to the Bangkok monarchy for 150 years after being built in the mid-1700s.
 The Grand Palace is also home to the Emerald Buddha, which was carved from a solid block of real emerald in the 15th century.
 Sorry, nobody can touch it and no cameras are allowed inside the palace.

-The Siam Paragon is a sprawling, modern complex comprised of several stories in one building.
+Siam Paragon is a sprawling, modern complex comprised of several stories in one building.
 It’s sort of like a city within a city.
-There’s shopping, spas, world-class restaurants, theaters, bowling alley, kids playground, schools and educational venues, hotels, banks and conference venues.
+There’s shopping, spas, world-class restaurants, theaters, a bowling alley, a kids’ playground, schools and educational venues, hotels, banks, and conference venues.
 There’s even a supermarket!
-All of these wonderful venues in just one location makes the Siam Paragon one of the hottest tourist draws in all of Thailand.
+All of these wonderful venues in just one location makes Siam Paragon one of the hottest tourist draws in all of Thailand.

 Although it sounds a little gross, this snake farm actually does more good than harm.
 It’s where workers harvest venom to create anti-venom, which is used to treat snakebite victims around the country.